ntlg72/etl-ws-1/docs/source/installation.rst

 Implementation
 """"""""""""""

-1. In the project directory, the following command is used to create the virtual enviroment called "venv" in the IDE:
+1. In the project directory, the ``py -m venv <environment_name>`` command is used to create the virtual enviroment called "venv" in the IDE:

-``py -m venv <environment_name>``

-2. The activation and deactivation of the enviroment is done as follows with de **CMD** terminal:
+2. The activation and deactivation of the enviroment is done as follows with de **CMD** terminal:``activate``

-``activate``
+To activate use the commmand ``activate``.
 The "(venv)" indicates that the enviroment is activated.

 .. image:: https://i.postimg.cc/T1dCsPsH/Captura-de-pantalla-2025-02-22-172014.png